tsnl/qy/qcl/monomorphizer/README.md

   - in fact, evaluate each field into a TOT_CONST such that its unique value is known at compile-time
   - when an ID is encountered, try to replace its DefID with one in the sub map.
+- finally, implement MAST building from Python (see below)

+## Interface

+In `typer.definition.BaseRec`, there is a `def_id` field that is generated for each definition.

+This can be accessed by a direct reference from `ast.{IdExp|IdTypeSpec}` to the `BaseRec` it references (as determined in typer).

+When building MAST code from AST, we can query this `PyDefID` which is different than the extension's native `DefID`.

+TODO:
+implement `PyDefID` and `DefID` separation such that `std::map`s act as scoped symbol tables/frames for evaluation.